 The Queensland Fire & Rescue Club Inc was formed in 1979 and subsequently incorporated in 1986.
 The club came into being when it's "parent" clubs, the Queensland Fire Fighters Club and the Queensland Rescue Squad amalgamated due to declining membership of both clubs.
 These two clubs had been performing duties at Lakeside International Raceway and Surfers Paradise Raceway since the 1960s.
 Currently the club has one remaining member from this foundation period still currently active in club events and activities.

-The club has been affiliated with the Confederation of Australian Motorsport (CAMS) for nearly 50 years and attends events that have been sanctioned by both CAMS and Australian National Drag Racing Association (ANDRA)and more recently, the International Hot-Rod Association (IHRA).
-All members of the club are accredited CAMS officials.
+The club has been affiliated with Motorsport Australia (MA) (formerly the Confederation of Australian Motorsport) for nearly 50 years and attends events that have been sanctioned by both MA and Australian National Drag Racing Association (ANDRA)and more recently, the International Hot-Rod Association (IHRA).
+All members of the club are accredited MA officials.

 Several years ago, a Holden Rodeo dual-cab was commissioned as a fire and rescue vehicle to became the club's primary first intervention vehicle. and the Ford F100 was replaced by a Ford Ranger.

 In 2014, QFRC commissioned a brand new Triton GLX dual-cab as a new fire and rescue vehicle.
 The club's original HZ Holden was then converted into a second fire suppression water vehicle late in 2014 which allows QFRC to have 2 dedicated bulk water carrying vehicles.